-After you propose an RFC, it will undergo several rounds of changes in response to the discussion on Jira.
-The development team will hold offline meetings to discuss the change as a group.
-A summary of these meetings will be added to the discussion of the RFC.
+After you propose an RFC, it is likely to undergo several rounds of changes in response to the discussion on Jira.
+Anyone is allowed to engage in this discussion.

-Once general consensus in the discussion on Jira has been reached and the seL4 development team agree on an outcome, the RFC may either be approved or rejected.
+The Steering Committee will either give stage 1 approval, fully approve, postpone, defer, require changes, or reject the RFC.
 When this occurs, a disposition will be added to the RFC outlining the reason for the particular ruling.
 If the discussion of an RFC has been particularly long, a summary comment will be made on the RFC before the given ruling is made.

 Postponement of an RFC

 When an RFC has a moderate amount of support and is generally accepted as a good idea but lacks someone to shepherd it to the point where it can be accepted it is postponed.

 This indicates that the RFC may be revived in the future when someone can be found to take it through the remainder of the approval process.
 Anyone may adopt a postponed RFC if they wish to see it approved and want to rally support for it.

 In some cases, an RFC may require an implementation or very detailed design to properly judge its merits.
 When the TSC decides that an RFC is likely to get accepted if a convincing implementation can be shown, the TSC may give stage 1 approval for this RFC.
 Stage 1 approval means a candidate implementation should go ahead, but will need to be reviewed again, e.g. for performance and usability, before it can be fully accepted.

 Implementation of an approved RFC

 Once the Steering Committee approves an RFC, it is marked as active.
 They may then assign it to a contributor for implementation.
 Issues for the implementation of the necessary components will be created and linked to the RFC.